 - No mistakes made when updating lots of emails.

-- When you make the change and publish, all emails that have already been sent will now link to the new URL.
+When you make the change and publish, all emails that have already been sent will now link to the new URL.
 That’s right you can fix things retrospectively… this is also handy for time sensitive links, you can change it to a different page after the offer has expired. (this works with normal links in campaign emails too, but it’s way too easy to mess up the link and have it not work if you edit the email directly).
+Sadly Keap no longer works this way – once an email is sent the link cannot be updated or changed for that sent email, only emails sent after the change.

 - When you make the change, you get an instant view of all the sequences and emails that had the link it because they will turn light green indicating they have changed and need to be published.